DerZiad/GNPT-ARP-Spoof-Visualizer/Readme.md

 | `JavaFX errors`     | Make sure JavaFX modules are included in the module path |
 | `Permission denied` | Run the app as `sudo`                                    |
 | `dsniff not found`  | Install via `apt` as shown above                         |

 ---

+## 📖 Code Documentation

+All modules, classes, and functions are documented with Javadoc comments.

+- **How to view documentation:**
+  Run `mvn javadoc:javadoc` to generate HTML docs in `target/site/apidocs`.
+- **Example usage:**
+  See code comments for usage examples and explanations.
+- **Contributing:**
+  Please document new code with clear Javadoc and add usage examples where relevant.

+---

+## 🤝 Contributing

+1. Fork the repository and clone your fork.
+2. Document your code with Javadoc.
+3. Submit a pull request with a summary of your changes.

+---